mvSarma/parse-GP/README.md

 If you are bored of giving inputs, press CTRL^C. The program will handle it.
 The doxygen html documentation is available in the .git folder.
-The state machine logic explanation is avaiable in logic.txt
+The state machine logic explanation is avaiable in logic.txt The output of make, for a set of inputs, is given in output.txt